Bipolar Junction Transistor (BJT) switch circuits use a low power/current signal to control whether a higher power load is turned on or off.

 - Cutoff – Less than about 0.6V to the base will ensure that the transistor is fully off.

-- Active region (avoid with switch circuits) – Some base-emitter current flows, but not enough for transistor collector-emitter to conduct fully/as much as the load sets.
+- Active region (avoid with switch circuits) – Some base-emitter current flows, but not enough for transistor collector-emitter to conduct fully.
+Conducting fully in this case means as much as the load will allow.

 - Saturated – Base-emitter current is sufficient enough that the collector conducts well enough that the load limits current.

-- Low side switching – Note the the NPN BJT is on the ground 0V reference point side of the load.
+- Low side switching – Note that in realationship to the load, the NPN BJT is on the ground 0V reference side of the circuit.
 This is considered the lower voltage side of the circuit than Vcc.
-So, the transistor is switching on the low side of the load.
+So, the transistor is switching on the low side of the circuit.
 For high side switching, a PNP transistor can be used (will be covered on a separate page).

 - Gain/Beta (ß) – The multiple amount of current (compared to base current) that a given transistor’s collector will pass.
 Varies between transistor part numbers and operating conditions.
 Consult the manufacturer’s datasheet for the particular one you are using.